spiritedmedia/systems/web-servers/staging.spiritedmedia.com/README.md

  - Instance type: `t2.micro` for testing, `t2.medium` for production
  - VPC: Stage - Spirited Media
  - IAM role: CodeDeploy-EC2
- - Key paid name: EC2 - Stage - Spirited Media
+ - Key pair name: EC2 - Stage - Spirited Media

 ## User Data
 ```
 #!/bin/bash
 source /var/www/staging.spiritedmedia.com/scripts/deploy-update.sh
 ```

 ## Tags
 - Name: Staging - Spirited Media
 - Environment: Staging

 ## Security Groups
 - Web Server - Stage - Spirited Media (Enables HTTP traffic on Port 80)
 - Developer SSH (Enables SSH access for approved IPs)

 # Accessing the Initial Image
 Find the Public DNS and Public IP information for the instance from the AWS console.

 Use the Public DNS hostname to SSH into with the user as `ubuntu`.
 It would be a good idea to add this to your `~/.ssh/config` file to make life easier.